Crio-Bytes/IBD-2022-Master-Repository/Simple GUI Application/README.md

 ### Task:
 **Add images in label after clicking pushButton**
 # Activity 3:Working with QColorDialog
 The color dialog's function is to allow users to choose colors.
-For example, you might use this in a drawing program to allow the user to set the brush color.Here You will set background color in text edit using pushButton
+For example, you might use this in a drawing program to allow the user to set the brush color.**Here You will set background color in text edit using pushButton**
 #### Reference:https://doc.qt.io/qt-6/qcolordialog.html#details
 ```#include "widget.h"
 #include "ui_widget.h"